muschellij2/gcite/README.md

 out = gcite(author="Matthew Berryman",user="HpLxAzwAAAAJ")
 ```
 where the user ID string comes from the user=ID part of the Google Scholar URL after navigating to a scholar's profile.

+## Further documentation

+Documentation on the functions can be found using the man pages in R by running `?command` where `command` corresponds to a function name in this library (after having run `library("gcite")` first, of course).